-Access rights
+Access rights and levels

-Most SCPS commands require the user to have access rights to use the command.
+Most SCPS commands require the user to have access rights to use the commands.
 The access rights for each SCPS command are listed in Chapter 5.
 The following table describes the access rights a user may be given.